Pat Kelsey: Winthrop (2012–2021)

-As head coach at Winthrop University, Kelsey resurrected a winning tradition and became one of the winningest coaches in the history of the Big South Conference (ranked 2nd all-time with 110 conference wins).
-During his nine seasons, no other Big South program had more conference wins or wins overall.
-The program made four straight Big South Conference tournament title games (2014–17) and the Eagles claimed the 2017, 2020, and 2021 Big South Conference Championships.
-The 2017 team claimed a share of the Big South regular season championship and then defeated Campbell University to earn Winthrop’s 10th trip to the NCAA Tournament.
-In 2020, the team secured the Big South regular season championship and defeated Hampton University in the conference championship game to earn what would have been Winthrop's 11th trip to the NCAA tournament.
-However, the 2020 NCAA tournament was cancelled due to the COVID-19 pandemic.
-In 2021, the Eagles started the season 16–0 and had a cumulative 21-game winning streak dating back to the prior season, which were both program records.
+Kelsey's 2019–20 Eagles team secured the Big South regular season championship and defeated the Hampton Pirates in the conference championship game to earn what would have been Winthrop's 11th trip to the NCAA tournament.
+However, the 2020 NCAA tournament was canceled due to the COVID-19 pandemic.
+The 2020–21 Eagles started the season 16–0 and had a cumulative 21-game winning streak dating back to the prior season, which were both program records.
 They defeated Campbell in the conference tournament to earn their 11th NCAA Tournament bid.
 Following the season, Kelsey was named a finalist for the Jim Phelan Award (national coach of the year) and the Skip Prosser Man of the Year Award.

 Under Kelsey, the program broke multiple school records and produced some of the best players in its history, including Keon Johnson, Winthrop's all-time leading scorer, and Xavier Cooks, Winthrop's all time leading rebounder and shot-blocker.

 On March 25, 2021, Kelsey announced that he was leaving Winthrop to become head coach at the College of Charleston.